aws-samples/aws-security-reference-architecture-examples/aws_sra_examples/solutions/genai/bedrock_org/README.md

 ```

 #### Notes:
-- Replace alerts@examplecorp.com, my-staging-bucket, and other parameter values with your specific settings.
+- Replace alerts@examplecorp.com, my-staging-bucket, evaluation-bucket, invocation-log-group, and other parameter values with your specific settings.
 - Ensure the JSON strings (e.g., pBedrockAccounts, pBedrockModelEvalBucketRuleParams) are formatted correctly and match your deployment requirements.
 - This example assumes the CloudFormation template file is saved in the templates directory.
 Adjust the --template-body path if necessary.
 - Always validate the JSON parameters for correctness to avoid deployment errors.